 (1) "Remember the height from which you have fallen!"
 In other words, reflect back upon the time when you first got saved by turning to God in repentance and placing your faith in the Lord Jesus (Acts 20:21).
 Remember your hunger then to learn the Bible and to hear Godís Word preached and taught.
 Remember the quality time you spent in prayer to God throughout the day.
 Remember how quickly and excited you were to tell others about eternal life and freedom from sins.
 Remember how you couldnít do enough in the service of the Lord.
 Now, however, all this had changed for the Ephesians, which reflects a change of first love.

 (2) They were to repent.
 (Please notice that this was written to those who repented in the past when they first got saved!
 This means that Christians can repent more than once.)
 Jesus was telling them to turn from evil.
-This is the Biblical definition of repentance (Matt.
+That is the Biblical repentance definition (Matt.
 12:41 cf. Jonah 3:10).

 (3) Return or do the things you did at first.
 This is still the remedy today for those who have forsaken their first love.

 In verse 7, Jesus said: